Last updated on March 10th, 2025 at 10:33 am

 Consult a Healthcare Professional

-If chest flutters persist, worsen, or are accompanied by other concerning symptoms, it’s essential to consult a healthcare professional.
-They can perform tests to rule out underlying medical conditions and provide appropriate treatment if necessary.
+If chest flutters persist, worsen, or are accompanied by other concerning symptoms, it’s essential to consult your doctor immediately.
+He or she will perform tests to rule out underlying medical conditions and provide appropriate treatment if necessary.

 Don’t Forget!